zolygin/atem-voice-agents/README.md

 # Realtime Call Center Solution Accelerator

 One-click deploy Azure Solution Accelerator for Call Center Automation with OpenAI Realtime Models and Azure Communication Services.
-This Solution Accelerator provides a reference implementation for an AI-assisted call center solution that uses Azure Communication Services to provide a phone-based voice channel for customers to interact with.
+This Solution Accelerator provides a reference implementation for an AI-assisted call center solution that uses Azure Communication Services to provide a phone-based voice channel for customers to interact with an AI Agent.

 ![Screenshot](screenshot.png)